South African safari guide

 Most national parks also offer organised night drives or early morning drives in park vehicles with guides.
 Guided walks, hiking, bird watching – and sometimes four-wheel-drive trails – may also be on offer at set times but if you prefer a flexible schedule it’s a good idea to hire a car and explore the national parks on your own.
-Most parks have rest-camps and – depending on the park – a range of accommodation, from camps and huts to bungalows and guesthouses.
-Most accommodation is equipped with self-catering facilities, many camps have shops and petrol stations, and some have restaurants.
-Take a look at our South Africa game parks map to get your bearing.
+Most parks have rest camps with shops and petrol stations and, sometimes, restaurants.
+Depending on the park, there would be a range of accommodation, from camping to chalets and guesthouses.
+Most are equipped with self-catering facilities, or at least a traditional South African outdoor braai (barbecue).

 KwaZulu-Natal is known for its scenic diversity: from sandy beaches to soaring mountains.
-About a third of the province is under some form of private conservation – Ezemvelo KZN Wildlife is the provincial “protected area” agency entrusted with the long-term conservation and management of these areas and the region’s ecosystems.
-(Ezemvelo is the Zulu term for the concept of the environment.)
+About a third of the province is under some form of private conservation – Ezemvelo KZN Wildlife is the provincial “protected area” agency entrusted with the long-term conservation and management of these areas and the region’s ecosystems. (“Ezemvel”o is the Zulu term for the concept of the environment.)
 The organisation is separate from South African National Parks.

 Game reserves in KwaZulu-Natal are spread across the subtropical plains of the east coast and on the upper reaches of some of its larger rivers.
 The Hluhluwe Imfolozi Park, set in tropical savannah with the Big Five roaming freely, is the oldest proclaimed park in Africa.
 Other eco-tourism destinations in the province include the iSimangaliso Wetland Park with its lakes and wetlands fringed with Indian Ocean coral reefs, and the spectacular Ukhahlamba Drakensberg Park.
 With an average altitude of 3,000m, the Drakensberg mountains comprise the highest range south of Kilimanjaro.
 Both parks have been declared World Heritage Sites.